Microsoft .NET Framework 3.5.1

 - Select Import Updates.

 - WSUS opens a browser window in which you may be prompted to install an ActiveX control.
 You must install the ActiveX control to continue.

 - After the ActiveX control is installed, you see the Microsoft Update Catalog screen.
-Type 4483458 in the Search box, and then select Search.
+Type 4534976 into the Search box, and then select Search.